 No one likes to receive negative feedback in life or ecommerce.
 Getting negative feedback on your Amazon seller account can impact on your sales, profits and Buy Box percentage.
-But what if we told you we can help you to get negative feedback removed.
+But what if we told you we can help you to get negative feedback removed in most instances.

 Finally, Amazon will update feedback if the comment is solely about “fulfilment or customer service for an order fulfilled by Amazon”.
 For example, if an order was delivered late or got lost in transit, a line will appear through the rating and the statement, “This item was fulfilled by Amazon, and we take responsibility for this fulfilment experience.” will be added.